Climate Projections for New Zealand by 2040 and 2090 according to NIWA

 climate change new zealand

-NIWA or the National Institute of Water and Atmospheric Research is a research institute of New Zealand, which mission is to conduct leading environmental science to enable the sustainable management of natural resources for the country and the planet.
+NIWA, or the National Institute of Water and Atmospheric Research, is a research institute in New Zealand with a mission to conduct leading environmental science, enabling the sustainable management of natural resources for the country and the planet.

-On 2 February 2020, Newshub also reported over 35°C temperature around the country, fearing it could go over 4°C in some eastern parts of New Zealand.
+On 2 February 2020, Newshub also reported temperatures of over 35°C around the country, with fears that they could rise above 4°C in some eastern parts of New Zealand.
 NIWA says on its Facebook page that “sea temperatures around New Zealand have really warmed up” and adds that the hot sea temperatures in the Pacific could lead to more destructive weather patterns in the second half of February 2020 (Palmer, 2020).

 Climate change projections for NZ

-Will these high temperatures become a trend every summer season in the future and will there be a steady increase in the temperature in the coming years?
+Will these high temperatures become a trend every summer season in the future, and will there be a steady increase in temperature in the coming years?

 The full report may be read through the link below

-A summary of the report says that climate is changing and this is a result of increasing amounts of greenhouse gases in the atmosphere.
-In New Zealand changes in key climate parameters like temperature and rainfall are already felt.
+A summary of the report states that climate change is caused by increasing amounts of greenhouse gases in the atmosphere.
+In New Zealand, changes in key climate parameters, such as temperature and rainfall, are already being felt.

-Projections of climate change will not happen this year or the next couple of years but in 2040 and 2090.
+Climate change projections are not expected to occur this year or in the next few years, but rather in 2040 and 2090.

 New Zealand’s climate varies naturally from year to year or even from decade to decade.
-But it is the human-induced (anthropogenic) long-term trends, particularly the concentration of greenhouse gas in the atmosphere and the response of the global climate system that will cause climate that the country will be exposed to.
+However, it is the human-induced (anthropogenic) long-term trends, particularly the concentration of greenhouse gases in the atmosphere and the response of the global climate system, that will determine the climate to which the country will be exposed.

-In New Zealand, there has been a long-term increase in temperature at around .90°C in the last century, just a bit below the global average.
+In New Zealand, the long-term increase in temperature has been around 0.90 °C over the last century, just slightly below the global average.

-Climate change projections from the 2016 report say that temperature and rainfall patterns in the year 2040 and 2090 will depend on the various emission pathways or amounts emissions.
+Climate change projections from the 2016 report indicate that temperature and rainfall patterns in the years 2040 and 2090 will depend on the various emission pathways or emission amounts.

-What the climate future looks like will depend on which pathway we are on and the amounts of greenhouse gas emissions we are putting into the atmosphere and the success or failure of mitigation efforts around the world.
+The climate future will depend on the pathway we are on, the amounts of greenhouse gas emissions we are releasing into the atmosphere, and the success or failure of mitigation efforts worldwide.

-What will climate change look like in New Zealand according to the IPCC 5th Assessment Report?
+What will climate change look like in New Zealand, according to the IPCC 5th Assessment

-• The average temperature will rise further if greenhouse gas emission continues
+• The average temperature will continue to rise if greenhouse gas emissions persist.

-• Frost-free lands during spring and autumn will tripe by 2080.
+• Frost-free lands during spring and autumn are expected to triple by 2080.

-• An increase of up to 60 days of hot days or over 25°C temperatures for the northern areas by 2090
+• An increase of up to 60 days of hot weather or over 25°C temperatures for the northern areas by 2090

-• A shift in rainfall patterns and rise in extreme rainfall of up to 8 per cent per 1°C of warming that will vary in some regions
+• A shift in rainfall patterns and a rise in extreme rainfall of up to 8 per cent per 1°C of warming, which will vary in some regions

-• Droughts in the eastern and northern part of the country will double or triple by 2040
+• Droughts in the eastern and northern parts of the country will double or triple by 2040

-• Global sea-level rise by 2100 of about .5 to 1 meter in high emissions scenario, or 0.3 to 0.6 if there is rapid decarbonisation.
+• Global sea-level rise by 2100 will be approximately 0.5 to 1 meter in a high-emissions scenario or 0.3 to 0.6 meters if there is rapid decarbonization.

 How will New Zealand cope with climate change?

-According to NIWA, New Zealand as a temperate maritime country may not face some of the worst effects of climate change this century unlike parts of Australia where peak temperatures of 40°C are projected to increase.
-New Zealand is also generally well-equipped in principle to adapt to climate change with some adaptation occurring already particularly for sea-level rise.
-However, despite the country’s adaptive capacity, there are still some major constraints that need to be addressed, for example, limited integration of climate change in different levels of governance, a different attitude towards risk associated with climate change, and a few others (Climate change IPCC Fifth, n.d.).
+New Zealand is also generally well-equipped in principle to adapt to climate change, with some adaptation already occurring, particularly in response to sea-level rise.
+However, despite the country’s adaptive capacity, there are still some significant constraints that need to be addressed, for example, the limited integration of climate change into different levels of governance, a different attitude towards the risks associated with climate change, and a few others (Climate change IPCC Fifth, n.d.).

 Key Risks of Climate Change in New Zealand

-NIWA highlights three risks faced by New Zealand due to climate change.
-These risks were identified as a result of strong and reliable research and because of its potentially severe impact on the country which can make adaptation challenging (Climate change IPCC Fifth, n.d.).
+NIWA highlights three risks New Zealand faces due to climate change.
+These risks were identified through strong and reliable research, and due to the potentially severe impact on the country, which can make adaptation challenging (Climate Change IPCC Fifth, n.d.).

-1. Coastal erosion from sea-level rise is already experienced by some communities.
-These put coastal infrastructure and low-lying ecosystems at risk.
-If future sea-level rise projections continue which is predicted to happen by 2100, a coastal retreat is one of the possible solutions.
+1. Some communities are already experiencing coastal erosion from sea-level rise, which puts coastal infrastructure and low-lying ecosystems at risk.
+If future sea-level rise projections continue, which is predicted to happen by 2100, a seaside retreat is one possible solution.

-2. Risk of wildfires.
-This risk is very high in Australia and a bit lower in New Zealand, according to NIWA.
-Early warning systems, local planning mechanisms, and building designs along with public education can help with adaptation.
+2. Wildfire risk.
+According to NIWA, this risk is very high in Australia and a bit lower in New Zealand.
+Early warning systems, local planning mechanisms, and building designs, along with public education, can help with adaptation.

-3. Increasing frequency and intensity of flooding can damage to infrastructure and settlements.
-Planned adaptation measure includes land-use control and relocation, protection and accommodation of increased protection when feasible.
+3. The increasing frequency and intensity of flooding can damage infrastructure and settlements.
+Planned adaptation measures include land-use control and relocation, as well as protection and accommodation, where feasible.

 Palmer, S. (2020, February 2).
 Heatwave weather: New Zealand boils as sea temperatures surge over 20C.
 Newshub.
 Retrieved from https://www.newshub.co.nz/home/new-zealand/2020/02/heatwave-weather-new-zealand-boils-as-sea-temperatures-surge-over-20c.html